isaac2math/solar/README.md

 # Author : Ning Xu

 ## This file includes the current, stable version of the 'solarpy' package and the simulation results for solar vs CV-lars-lasso and CV-cd.
+## A demonstration slides can be found under the namer "demo_slides.pdf"

 ## 1. Solarpy and plotting scripts
 ## A detailed manual with comments and explanations is available in the '.py' and '.ipynb' files as follows: